featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 ## Failure

-If for some reason the connection to the FeatureHub server fails - either initially or for some reason during the process, you will get a readyness state callback to indicate that it has now failed.
+If for some reason the connection to the FeatureHub server fails - either initially or for some reason during the process, you will get a readiness state callback to indicate that it has now failed.

 ```javascript
 export enum Readyness {